 Have a cracked or broken tooth?

 A tooth that’s been cracked or broken due to an injury can be restored with a dental crown.
 When a tooth comes out completely after an injury, your first priority is to take care of the injury itself.
 But in the case of a minor accident that knocks out a tooth and doesn’t require medical attention, acting fast could allow the tooth to be reattached.
 If it is in one piece, put it in a glass of milk and get to our office as soon as possible.
 If the tooth is loose but still in your mouth, try to hold it in place by gently biting down.

 Breaking or losing a tooth due to injury is the most common type of dental emergency.
 Toothache is not necessarily an emergency unless it is sudden and caused by something lodged between the teeth.
 But ordinary toothache does require a dental visit if it does not go away in a day or two because it could be a sign of a serious problem.

 Some people mistake lines in their teeth for cracks.
 It can be difficult to tell if a line is really a crack or not.
 Normal lines that appear in some people’s teeth are called craze lines.
 Technically they are fractures, but they only affect the enamel and are not dangerous.
 A line or crack that puts your tooth in danger goes down through the enamel to the dentin or second layer of the tooth, and can continue to get worse.
 Often a true crack is accompanied by pain.
 If you notice a crack or have pain when chewing, call for an appointment right away.

 It’s a good idea to keep the phone number of our Alexandria emergency dentist near your phone or in your contact list.
-If you’d like to learn more about our emergency services, you can call anytime at (703) 215 – 9945 to ask any questions or to schedule an appointment.
+If you require an emergency dental appointment call us at (703) 215 – 9945.